Probabili formazioni Premier League 2019/2020: 30° giornata

 Sabato 14 marzo ore 16:00

-Probabile formazione Manchester City (4-3-3): Ederson; Walker, Fernandinho, Laporte, Mendy; De Bruyne, Rodri, Gundogan; Mahrez, Aguero, Bernardo.
+Probabile formazione Manchester City (4-3-3): Ederson; Walker, Fernandinho, Otamendi, Mendy; Silva, Rodri, Gundogan; Mahrez, Jesus, Sterling.

 Probabile formazione Burnley (4-4-2): Pope; Bardsley, Tarkowski, Mee, Taylor; Hendrick, Westwood, Cork, McNeil; Wood, Rodriguez.